Dotty Duvets! – a practical solution for bad behaviour at bedtime

 Anyways these two themes finally merged and created my favourite bedtime hack to date.
 Favourite since “Bedtime Bags” anyway.
 If you’re doing my little trail of bedtime activities you are on number 4.
 If you’re not but want to CLICK HERE!

 Kids live in the moment.
 Or maybe that’s just mine?
 They need instant rewards.
+Bad behaviour at bedtime needs to be swapped for something else.
+Like straight away.

 Basically they get a dot for no fuss action on each bedtime task*, for us bedtime tasks are….